syntasso/kratix-docs/docs/main/06-reference/01-clusters/01-clusters.md

 title: Clusters
 ---

-This reference provides detailed examples of defining, configuring, and using Composite Resources in Crossplane.
-You can also refer to Crossplane’s API documentation for more details.
-If you’re looking for a more general overview of Composite Resources and Composition in Crossplane, try the Composite Resources page under Concepts.

 This page contains documentation for the Kratix Cluster.
 The Cluster Resource is a representation of a system where workloads can be scheduled to, which in turn are usually Kubernetes clusters.
 See below for the API documentation: